 It was never actually a goal to become a breeder.
-I simply wanted a dog that could serve in a therapeutic role for struggling family members, as well as be a beloved family pet.
-I soon discovered, as many have, that for me - one Eurasier is just not enough!
-This amazing breed is so special, sensitive and intuitive.
-I went through the difficult process of having to wait for a second puppy - that took a couple of years.
-Then in 2012, I finally managed to get a second Eurasier, this one a sweet import from Austria.
+I simply wanted a dog that could serve as a watchful companion to struggling family members, as well as a beloved family pet.
+I soon discovered, as many have, that for me - one Eurasier was just not enough!
+This amazing breed is special, sensitive and intuitive.
+And a little bit quirky!
 I am so happy with these dogs and the joy they bring to my family.
 I take my role as a breeder very seriously, and go to great lengths to ensure healthy dogs, a nurturing and stimulating home/outdoor environment, and watchful gestational and whelping care.